only search Harmonie II |

 On average this treatment will continue every week for about nine months after which the disease will hopefully be under control and in remission.
 I should then be feeling better, fit to travel and not need further treatment for months perhaps years.
 At the moment there is no complete cure but there is reason to be optimistic of one being found or at least to extend life expectancy according to current research information.

 It is therefore unlikely I will be returning to the UK before next year and my treatment is finished but when I do I will be busy recruiting people to join me, family and friends walking the Macmillan Way West to raise funds for cancer charities in Sue's memory.
 This long distance trail starts at Castle Carey in Somerset then traverses the county East to West across the Quantocks and Exmoor finishing at Barnstaple in North Devon.
 It is 102 miles long and visits many places I walked in my youth as well as Sue and I walked together when we lived in England.
+I have written a page describing the walk which you can find here.

 New Zealand Work and Income